 Alsace Quiche / Quiche Lorraine

-The Alsatian tradition of a Quiche Lorraine is a tart topped with a mixture of cream, milk, eggs, nutmeg, gruyere cheese, onions and lardons (bacon).
-These ingredients give a slight smoky flavor, which is much appreciated in France.
+The Alsatian tradition of a Quiche Lorraine is a tart topped with a mixture of cream, milk, eggs, nutmeg, gruyere cheese, onions, and lardons (bacon).
+These ingredients give a slightly smoky flavor, which is much appreciated in France.

 It has also become popular with slight variations such as adding mushrooms or leeks.
 Nowadays, you can also find more modern versions of the quiche in bakeries and restaurants.

 Coming from the North of France… La Carbonnade Flamande!